-The professional relationship with their DoS and supervisory team plays a critical role in their development and we encourage all supervisors to engage with the University's development programme.
-Conversations with research students to support the identification of skills/training needs and planning for these will happen at the beginning of each academic year (September or January depending on the student's first point of registration), including the completion of the skills assessment form.
+Conversations with doctoral researchers to support the identification of skills/training needs and planning for these will happen at the beginning of each academic year (September or January depending on the student's first point of registration), including the completion of the Skills Assessment Form.

-The Graduate School will audit the presence of the skills assessment form being uploaded to one supervisory meeting record in the VRE per year.
-For September intake students, the skills assessment form should be uploaded to a record of a supervisory meeting that takes place before 30th November of that year, and for January intake students the skills assessment form should be uploaded to a record of a supervisory meeting that takes place by 28th February of that year.
+The Graduate School will conduct an audit to ensure the Skills Assessment Form is uploaded to one supervisory meeting record in the VRE per year.
+For those researchers joining in September, the Skills Assessment Form should be uploaded to a record of a supervisory meeting that takes place before 30th November of that year, and for those joining in January, the Skills Assessment Form should be uploaded to a record of a supervisory meeting that takes place by 28th February of that year.

-The skills assessment form should also be uploaded to the VRE with the student's next APR submission.
+The Skills Assessment Form should be uploaded to the VRE with the student's APR1 submission.